puzpuzpuz/xsync/README.md

 This library should be considered experimental, so make sure to run tests and benchmarks for your use cases before adding it to your application.

-*Important note*.
-Only 64-bit builds are officially supported at the moment.
-If you need to run a 32-bit build, make sure to test it and open a GH issue in case of any problems.

 ### Benchmarks

 Benchmark results may be found [here](BENCHMARKS.md).